The Jerusalem International Writers Festival

-The Jerusalem International Writers Festival is an annual festival that takes place at the Mishkenot Sha’ananim Cultural Center in Jerusalem, Israel.
-Since Mishkenot Sha’ananim opened in 1974, literature has been one of its main focuses.
+The Jerusalem International Writers Festival is an annual festival that takes place at the Mishkenot Sha'ananim Cultural Center in Jerusalem, Israel.
+Since the Mishkenot Sha'ananim guesthouse opened in 1974, literature has been one of its main focuses.
 The Jerusalem International Writers Festival was first held in 2008 and was a biennial event until 2018, when it was decided to hold it on a yearly basis.

 Each year, it features forty writers from Israel and other countries who take part in events on the Mishkenot campus and other locations in the city.
 The festival has been organized by Moti Schwartz since 2014.

 History

 The Mishkenot Sha'ananim conference center, founded by The Jerusalem Foundation and situated across from the walls of the Old City of Jerusalem, is an international cultural institution and conference center for writers, artists, and scholars.

 The center has hosted writers and literary events with guests specializing in music, film, theater, museums, architecture, and other cultural realms.
 Their programs try to focus on dialogue, tolerance, and diversity.
 The platform provides a forum for individuals to participate in cultural interaction in an inclusive setting.

 Mishkenot's residency programs, some of which operate in the framework of the International Writers Festival, host artists who spend significant periods of time at the center and draw inspiration from it.
 For example, in the mid-1970s, Saul Bellow visited Israel and was the guest of Mishkenot.
 The author studied Israeli landscape and culture, gathering insights from individuals with diverse perspectives.
 He documented the opinions, passions, and dreams of many individuals, including Prime Minister Yitzhak Rabin and novelist Amos Oz among others.
 The resulting book, To Jerusalem and Back, provides an account of his experiences.